 Part I: The MA Degree

-Admitted PhD students who already hold an appropriate master's degree, such as a Master of Divinity or Master of Arts in Religion, from an accredited university, or international equivalent, may opt to apply for advanced standing in lieu of the MA.
+Admitted PhD students who already hold a relevant master's degree, such as a Master of Divinity or Master of Arts in Religion, from an accredited university, or international equivalent, may opt to apply for advanced standing in lieu of the MA.
 If approved, the student would receive two residence units to count towards the six required of the MPhil degree and become ineligible for a MA in Religion from Columbia.

 Being granted advanced standing does not necessarily exempt students from all requirements demanded of MA candidates; as such, students are required to meet with their faculty advisor and the Director of Graduate Studies before applying for advanced standing.